 Phenomelogically viable minima must contain at least three non-zero neutral VEVs to give tree-level masses to all the particles.
 Therefore there are only two phenomenologically viable minima, $V_{\rm EW}^{+}$ and $V_{\rm edge}^{1}$.

 We now describe the symmetry-breaking solutions for the first six extrema with non-zero VEVs in table~\ref{tab:field:configurations}.
 The electroweak vacuum $V_{\rm EW}^{+}$ will be treated separately in section~\ref{sec:EW:vacuum}.
-As with these extrema, the minimum potential for the other cases becomes biquadratic in field norms once the solutions for the orbit variables have been substituted.
+As with these extrema, the minimum potential for the other cases becomes biquadratic in field norms once the solutions for the orbit variables (and Lagrange multipliers, when necessary) have been substituted.
 This means that in each case there is a single solution for the field norms and orbit variables.
 These solutions, however, are too complicated to be shown in detail.